jackyzha0/jackyzha0.github.io/content/thoughts/organizing-systems.md

 5. How, and by whom?
 Who is doing the organizaiton?
 Professional indexers?
 Algorithms?
 6. Where?
 Can be abstract ideas like the cloud or physical loike infrastructures and build environments.

+Similar to the questions in the HCI [design process](thoughts/design-process.md).
 When designing an organizing system, it is important to consider domain, scope, and scale.

 #### What
 1.  the scope and scale of the collection